 I am a civil engineer by profession.
-Befor I was voted into the parliament, I was working as a site manager for a construction company in Dresden.
-Although I am passionate about civil engineering, politics has accompanied me all my life.
+Befor I my election, I worked as a site manager for a Dresden construction company.
+Besides my passion about civil engineering, politics has accompanied me all my life.

 All my stations and experiences are listed in detail in my CV.

 In the Bundestag, I am a member of the Committee on Housing, Urban Development, Building and Local Government.

 I am also a substitute member of the Committee on Climate Action and Energy and the Committee on Human Rights and Humanitarian Aid.